-Pallid bat, a California species of special concern, occurs throughout California except in parts of the high Sierra and the northwestern corner of the state.55 The pallid bat inhabits a variety of habitats, such as grasslands, shrublands, woodlands, and forests; however, it is most abundant in open, dry habitats with rocky areas for roosting.
-Pallid bats roost alone, in small groups, or gregariously.56 Roosts include caves, crevices in rocky outcrops and cliffs, mines, trees, and various manmade structures (e.g., bridges, barns, porches); they generally have unobstructed entrances/exits that are high above the ground, warm, and inaccessible to terrestrial predators.
-Year-to-year and night-to-night roost reuse is common; however, bats may switch day roosts on a daily and seasonal basis.57
+Pallid bat, a California species of special concern, occurs throughout California except in parts of the high Sierra and the northwestern corner of the state.
+55 The pallid bat inhabits a variety of habitats, such as grasslands, shrublands, woodlands, and forests; however, it is most abundant in open, dry habitats with rocky areas for roosting.
+Pallid bats roost alone, in small groups, or gregariously.
+56 Roosts include caves, crevices in rocky outcrops and cliffs, mines, trees, and various manmade structures (e.g., bridges, barns, porches); they generally have unobstructed entrances/exits that are high above the ground, warm, and inaccessible to terrestrial predators.
+Year-to-year and night-to-night roost reuse is common; however, bats may switch day roosts on a daily and seasonal basis.
+57

 The pallid bat is the most widely described special-status bat species in central California.
 No occurrences are reported within 5 miles of the Project Area, or in the nine-quadrangle area that includes the Project Area.
-However, during reconnaissance-level surveys, bats
+No bats were observed during reconnaissance-level surveys; however, they could utilize the railroad or Interstate 80 bridge for a day roost.